🇰🇪 Showing results for Kenya. Browse all countries →

 💬 Badoo — Best for Volume & Casual Connections

-Badoo has the largest total user count of any platform operating in Kenya — more than AfroIntroductions, Tinder, or Hinge.
-The free tier is genuinely functional: users can match and message without paying, which creates more active participation than paywalled alternatives.
-Badoo's demographic is broader and the intent mix is wider — both serious and casual users are present.
-It works across all Kenyan cities including secondary cities where other platforms are too thin.
+Badoo has the largest total user count of any platform in Kenya — bigger than AfroIntroductions, Tinder, or Hinge.
+The free tier actually works: you can match and message without paying, which drives more active participation than paywalled alternatives.
+The demographic is broader and the intent mix is wider — both serious and casual users are present.
+It works across all Kenyan cities, including secondary cities where other platforms are too thin to bother with.
 Premium is KES 1,800/month.
 M-Pesa accepted directly.

 Read our full Badoo Kenya review →